anastasiamexa/to_do_list/README.md

 This is a REST API, made with Ruby on Rails, for managing a Todo list.
 It uses ActiveRecord for CRUD operations and JWT for authentication.

-Described below are the functionalities we created:
-POST /signup    Signup
+Described below are the functionalities we created: \n POST /signup    Signup \n
 POST /auth/login    Login
 GET /auth/logout    Logout
 GET /todos    List all todos